hurwitzlab/CI2025/docs/syllabus.md

 ## Description of Course

-This course provides an introduction to applied cyberinfrastructure in collaboration with a virtual training program with NSF CI Compass.
-This course has two components: 1) Technical Skills and 2) Data Lifecycle.
+This course provides an introduction to applied cyberinfrastructure in collaboration with a virtual training program with National Science Foundation (NSF) CI Compass.
+This course has two components: (1) Technical Skills and (2) Data Lifecycle.

 The technical skills component provides students with experience in technical skills relevant to cyberinfrastructure (i.e., software engineering, cloud computing, data workflows, etc.).

 The data lifecycle component provides students with a contextual understanding of the NSF major facilities (MFs) and related cyberinfrastructure through learning about the data lifecycle of specific MFs and engaging with guest speakers from MFs and the greater cyberinfrastructure community.

-In groups, students will research a specific MF to learn about its science mission, cyberinfrastructure, and data lifecycle.
-Students will present on their research findings at the end of the Spring semester via a lightning talk.
+For the class project, students will research a NSF MF to learn about its science mission, cyberinfrastructure, and data lifecycle.

-Students work independently and collaboratively online to gain skills in:
+Students work independently online to gain skills in:

 Technical Skills:
 - the command line